-Related: More free raglan crochet sweater pattern ⇨
+Related: More free raglan crochet sweater patterns ⇨

 Overall Pattern Notes:

-• CONSTRUCTION: This garment is worked seamlessly from the top-down in raglan style.
+• CONSTRUCTION: This top down sweater is worked seamlessly in raglan style.
 Begin with initial yoke increases until you have enough sts for sleeves.
 Then continue yoke until you have enough chest/back increases, then split for arm holes, then work body.
 Sleeves are worked directly around arm-hole opening.

 • YARN: This pattern uses Lion Brand Jeans Yarn; a worsted weight (category 4).

 • GAUGE: It is crucial that you meet gauge when following a garment design.
 Not meeting gauge will result in a garment that is too small or too large.
 If you are having a hard time meeting the gauge with the recommended hook size, tighten or loosen your tension accordingly OR go up/down in hook size.

 • SIZING: Pattern includes 6 sizes: Small [Medium, Large, XL, 2XL, 3XL].